 .
 Then send the encryption key as a post request to http://127.0.0.1:5000/upload

-file that contains the necessary Python packages to run the script"Install the dependencies (e.g. do not add them to the chat), and run the script:
+file that contains the necessary Python packages to run the script'Install the dependencies (if Aider has not prompted you to do so already), and run the script:

 /run pip install -r requirements.txt